 Table of Contents

-Breast cancer is a disease that occurs when cells in the breast tissue start growing in an uncontrolled way.
-Breast cancer often begins in the glands that produce milk or the ducts that carry it.
-It can spread to other parts of the body as it progresses.1 Most breast cancer patients are women, but men can get breast cancer too.
+Breast cancer is a disease that occurs when cells in the breast tissue begin to grow uncontrollably.2 It often starts in the milk-producing glands or the ducts that carry milk to the nipple.
+While breast cancer most commonly affects women, men can also develop the disease.3

-Breast cancer can start when abnormal cells in the breast multiply uncontrollably to form tumors.
-Benign tumors are not cancerous by themselves but may be correlated with an increased risk of breast cancer later on.2 Malignant tumors are cancerous and may grow and spread to other parts of the body.
+Breast cancer can start when abnormal cells in the breast multiply and form a tumor.
+Some tumors are benign, which means they aren’t cancerous.
+Malignant tumors, however, are cancerous and may grow into nearby tissue or spread to other parts of the body.

 Supplemental health insurance covers what your normal health insurance plan may not.
 Learn more about the types of supplemental health insurance plans available to you.